-The Salient Features of the Four-Year B.COM Programme:
+The Salient Features of the Four Years B.COM(CS) Programme:

 - a.
 It is a Choice Based Credit System under Semester Scheme. - b.
-The programme comprises of about 50% Discipline Specific Core Courses as Major subjects, 20% Discipline Specific Elective Courses and remaining 30% Ability Enhancement Compulsory Courses, Skill Enhancement Courses along with Open Elective Courses. - c.
+The programme comprises of about 50% Discipline Specific Core Courses as Major subjects, 20% Discipline Specific Core Courses / Multi-Discipline Specific Courses as Minor courses, and remaining 30% Ability Enhancement Compulsory Courses, Skill Enhancement Courses along with Open Elective Courses. - c.
 The relative importance of Courses of the study is measured in terms of credits. - d.
-The programme permits horizontal mobility in course selections and vertical growth in the corecourses. - e.
+The programme permits horizontal mobility in course selections and vertical growth in the core courses. - e.
 The students shall take part in value-based activities. - f.
 The declaration of result is based on Aggregate Percentage of marks obtained and Cumulative Grade Point Average (CGPA) earned. - g.
 The candidate has an option to exit after TWO, FOUR and SIX semesters of the programme and shall be awarded Certificate, Diploma, and General Degree, respectively with a provision to re-enter and complete the degree. - h.
-There is a provision to transfer the credits earned by the candidate during outward motbility from one institution of this University to Institutions of other Universities. - i.
+There is a provision to transfer the credits earned by the candidate during transfer from one institution to other. - i.
 The programme permits the consideration of credits earned from SWAYAM and other platforms recognized by the University. - j.
 The Programme has special provisions for independent learners to earn additional credits from inter / intra disciplinary subjects apart from mandatory credits.